MultiSafepay/docs/content/api/orders/recurring-payments.md

 Customers can make the initial payment using iDEAL, Bancontact, or SOFORT, followed by recurring payments using SEPA Direct Debit.

-To process recurring payments:
+To process Recurring Payments:

-1. Submit a standard transaction request with recurring payments enabled.
+1. Submit a standard `POST /orders` request with Recurring Payments enabled.
 2. Request the token by [retreiving the order](https://docs.multisafepay.com/api/#retrieve-an-order).
-3. Make recurring payment requests as required.
+3. Make Recurring Rayments requests as required.

 **Parameters**